top of page

 • Breathing

-Basal Metabolic Rate (BMR) refers to the energy your body needs to keep your organs running while you're resting.
-Gender, age, height and weight will affect the results.
+Your Basal Metabolic Rate (BMR) pertains to the energy required to keep your organs functioning while resting.
+BMR is influenced by a variety of factors, including gender, age, height, and weight.

-People with a fast metabolism can easily lose weight by consuming more food and even burn calories while resting, but people with a slow metabolism need less food and more time to lose weight.
+Those with a fast metabolism can consume more food and even burn calories while resting, making it easier to lose weight.
+Conversely, those with a slow metabolism require less food and more time to achieve weight loss.

 What are the factors that slow down the metabolism?